Diabetes management: How lifestyle, daily routine affect blood sugar

 - Stay hydrated.
 Drink plenty of water or other fluids while exercising because dehydration can affect blood sugar levels.

 - Be prepared.
-Always have a small snack or glucose tablet with you during exercise in case your blood sugar drops too low.
+Always have a small snack or glucose tablets with you during exercise in case your blood sugar level drops too low.
 Wear a medical identification bracelet when you're exercising.

 Insulin and other diabetes medications are designed to lower your blood sugar levels when diet and exercise alone aren't sufficient for managing diabetes.
 But the effectiveness of these medications depends on the timing and size of the dose.
 Medications you take for conditions other than diabetes also can affect your blood sugar levels.

 May 06, 2017

 - Store insulin properly.
 Insulin that's improperly stored or past its expiration date may not be effective.
 Insulin is especially sensitive to extremes in temperature.

 - Report problems to your doctor.
 If your diabetes medications cause your blood sugar level to drop too low or if it's consistently too high, the dosage or timing may need to be adjusted.

 - Be cautious with new medications.
 If you're considering an over-the-counter medication or your doctor prescribes a new drug to treat another condition — such as high blood pressure or high cholesterol